m50d/m50d.github.com/_posts/2013-11-19-dont-know-what-youve-got.md

 Many things are easy to take for granted; air, perhaps, most of all.
 To a normal person in a normal environment, it's hard to convey how important it is.
 And yet *Gravity* manages it so well that I walked out quite literally gasping.

 The other thing missing is people.
 This is an intensely solitary film; Bullock and Clooney are cut off first from everyone else, and then from each other.
-While the film has to use a few tricks to let the characters have conversations
+While the film has to use a few tricks to let them have conversations, some of the most intense moments come from

 I read *Moondust: In Search of the Men who Fell to Earth* recently, which I also highly recommend.
 What struck me most as I read was the sheer *audacity* of the Apollo programme; you self-important apes think you can go *how many* kilometers?
 And you're gonna do this in what's basically a *ball of tin foil*?
 And yet it worked - and even in the case where it didn't, *Apollo 13* - our finest hour, as the movie puts it - we were able to keep everyone alive.
 I'm tearing up just writing this.